arduino/docs-content/content/hardware/06.nicla/boards/nicla-vision/tutorials/user-manual/content.md

 ![UART "Hello World!" data frame](assets/uart.png)

-***All the commands explained above apply to communicating with the PC through the USB serial port.
-Use "Serial" instead of "Serial1" for this case.***
+***If you want to communicate through the USB serial port, use "Serial" instead of "Serial1" for this case.***

 ### Bluetooth® Low Energy